MissMoreau/RoboSnake/README.md

 People will "play" the game by trying to program clever AI agents (or "bots") to compete against other people's AI agents.

+Initialize this game by running "npm i" in the terminal and then running the code.
 ## Gameplay

 There is no user input in the game: the keyboard and mouse do not do anything.
 All four players are controlled by AI agent code.
 The "Run game" button starts the game.